wazo-pbx/xivo-blog/content/articles/sprint-review-1520.md

 **Switchboard:** We are changing the internals of the Switchboard feature so that we can control more precisely how calls are answered, transferred, etc.

 **LDAP authentication**: We are working on new authentication mechanisms.
-We are adding LDAP authentication to the xivo client.
+We are adding LDAP authentication to the XiVO Client.
 This allows administrators to reuse their existing infrastructure in order to manage and authenticate users from different systems, such as an Active Directory server.

 ---